Taiwan asks US not to cause 'misunderstanding' after flag tweet removed

 However, the post was then removed, apparently on Wednesday.

-The United States, like most countries, does not formally recognise Taiwan's government, only having official relations with Beijing, which claims Taiwan as Chinese territory under a "one China" policy.
+The United States, like most countries, only has official relations with Beijing, which claims Taiwan as Chinese territory, but has pledged to deepen its unofficial relationship with Taipei, which has faced increasing Chinese military and political pressure.

 China is invariably angered by any suggestion that Taiwan is, or deserves to be recognised as, a separate country.